KoRORland/ipa-idrange-analysis-tool/README.md

 - We propose `ldapsearch`es that will reveal POSIX users and groups that are outside of currently present ranges;

 If identities out of ranges are provided:
-- We provide propositions on what ranges to create to cover most of the identities provided;
+- We provide proposals on what ranges to create to cover most of the identities provided;
 - We provide a list of 'outliers' - users and groups too far away and too small in number to get a separate idrange;
 - We provide a list of users and group with IDs under 1000, to be moved out of system-reserved range manually;